-As the imaginary part of the wavefront curvature, $\mathbf{\Gamma_I}$, represents the widths of the beam after a proper diagonalization process, we reach the conclusion that the imaginary part of the paraxial wave equation determines how the widths of the beam evolve.
+As the imaginary part of the wavefront curvature, $\mathbf{\Gamma_I}$, represents the widths of the beam after a proper diagonalization process, one reaches the conclusion that the imaginary part of the paraxial wave equation determines how the widths of the beam evolve.

-We now consider the real part of the paraxial wave equation, that is in the form of a Hamilton--Jacobi equation with an extra wave potential, $\mathcal{W}$.
-Accordingly, we first obtain the wave potential, by substituting $\mathscr{R}_{G.B.}$ into its definition given in eq.~(\ref{eq:Wave_potential}).
+We now consider the real part of the paraxial wave equation, that is in the form of a Hamilton-Jacobi equation with an extra potential, $\mathcal{W}$.
+Accordingly, we first obtain the extra potential, by substituting $\mathscr{R}_{G.B.}$ into its definition given in (\ref{eq:Wave_potential}).
 Then, we get

 Finally, substitution of this result, $\mathscr{S}_{G.B.}$ and $\mathbf{p}_{G.B.}$ into the real part of the paraxial wave equation, (\ref{eq:Hydro_Ham_Jacobi_generic}), gives us